bhaveshlohana/HacktoberFest2020-Contributions/README.md

 #### Edit: Don't add something if its already there in the same programming language.
 Try to add quality content.
-I won't merge PRs if you spamming.
+I won't merge PRs if you are spamming with PRs.

 # Overview